OfficeDev/msteams-docs.pt-BR/msteams-platform/task-modules-and-cards/cards/Universal-actions-for-adaptive-cards/Work-with-Universal-Actions-for-Adaptive-Cards.md

 ### <a name="teams"></a>Teams

-Para garantir a compatibilidade com versões anteriores de seus Cartões Adaptáveis com versões mais antigas do Teams, você deve incluir a propriedade `fallback` e definir seu valor como `Action.Submit`.
-Além disso, o código do bot deve processar `Action.Execute` e `Action.Submit`.
+To ensure backward compatibility of your Adaptive Cards with older versions of Teams, you must include the `fallback` property and set its value to `Action.Submit`.
+Also, your bot code must process both `Action.Execute` and `Action.Submit`.

 Para obter mais informações, consulte [compatibilidade com versões anteriores no Teams](/adaptive-cards/authoring-cards/universal-action-model#teams).